-Margaret Builder as born in 1938 in Sydney and was educated at Methodist ladies College Burwood.
-Now a registered osteopath, physiotherapist and acupuncturist living in Nambucca Heads NSW.
+Margaret Builder as born in 1938 in Sydney and was educated at Methodist Ladies College Burwood.
+A registered osteopath, physiotherapist and acupuncturist, Margaret lives in Nambucca Heads NSW.

 A major part of Margaret's education came from her long association with the great aboriginal artists of the Western Desert.
 Working in country at communities, Margaret describes her experience simply,

 "I watched them grow as artists by just doing one painting after another with no judgement.
 What a lesson for a goal oriented white feller".